aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 When we introduce a breaking change, we do so only as described in this document.

-Karpenter follows [Semantic Versioning 2.0.0](https://semver.org/) in its release versions, while in major version zero (v0.y.z) [anything may change at any time](https://semver.org/#spec-item-4).
+Karpenter follows [Semantic Versioning 2.0.0](https://semver.org/) in its stable release versions, while in major version zero (v0.y.z) [anything may change at any time](https://semver.org/#spec-item-4).
 However, to further protect users during this phase we will only introduce breaking changes in minor releases (releases that increment y in x.y.z).
 Note this does not mean every minor upgrade has a breaking change as we will also increment the